 When an excruciating toothache puts a hold on your plans, your only thought may be, “How can I obtain emergency dental care near me?”
 A dental emergency never happens at a convenient time, and if you delay in getting emergency dental care, the problem could get much worse.

 Where to Find a Local Emergency Dentist

 You don’t have to wait to get the pain relief and emergency dental care you need.
-Our emergency dentists in Ocala are available during business hours to treat all types of dental emergencies promptly and efficiently.
+Our emergency dentists in South Ocala are available during business hours to treat all types of dental emergencies promptly and efficiently.
 At our emergency dental office, the goal is to provide each patient with an accurate diagnosis, effective pain relief and appropriate treatment to prevent the problem from recurring.
 Simply call our office during our operating hours to connect with skilled emergency dentists.
 We’ll make every effort to see you within the same day.

 We always accept dental emergencies and provide both patients and non-patients with same-day treatment or care within 24 hours.